Arizona contractors license and insurance requirements

 The good news?
 You’re not required to duplicate training and other requirements, so Arizona’s policies on general contractor license reciprocity means you can begin work more quickly.

-Bond requirements for general contractors
+Bond requirements for an AZ contractors license

 In Arizona, there are bond requirements for a contractor’s license.
 If you’re applying for a license, you need to file a Contractor’s Bond in the amount required for your license classification and your estimated gross volume of work each year.

-The bond can be in the form of a surety bond or a cash bond, or you could provide a bond in the form of cash or a certificate of deposit from any bank which operates in Arizona.
+The bond can be in the form of a surety bond or a cash bond, or you could provide a bond in the form of cash or a certificate of deposit from any bank that operates in Arizona.

-How NEXT supports Arizona general contractors
+How NEXT helps support Arizona general contractors

 NEXT can help you protect your business and get the general contractor insurance you need.